With all the news about contaminated food, is there anything I can do to lower my child's risk?

 2. Keep it cool.

 According to experts from the U.S. Food and Drug Administration, the temperature of your refrigerator should be no higher than 40 degrees Fahrenheit in order to prevent bacteria from growing.
 Studies show that many people keep their refrigerators too warm, so check your thermostat.
 All perishable food belongs in the refrigerator, including meat, fish, poultry, and leftovers.
 And make sure they all go into the refrigerator promptly -- leaving any perishable food out at room temperature gives bacteria a chance to grow.
 Read labels carefully to identify foods that need to be refrigerated after they're opened.
+Also, don't leave food that normally needs refrigeration -- like eggs, meat or dishes with mayonnaise -- at room temperature for more than two hours.
+And if you're having a picnic on a hot day, make that one hour (and keep mayonnaise dishes out of the sun).

 3. Keep it covered.